jackzz42/Stegocrypt/README.md

-Secure Media Web App
+private for now

 🚀 Overview

-This is a Secure Media Web App that allows users to:
+This is a private for now App that allows users to:

 Encrypt & Decrypt files (Text, PDFs, Images, Videos, Audio)